kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 ]
 ```

-With this small changes, we can now try to run the benchmark again with more
+Let's run the benchmark again with more concurrency to see the outcome of
-concurrency:
+our small changes:

 ```sh
 redis-benchmark -t set -c 5